hpchander/UTM_Simulator_HC/README.md

 Planners in situations can take an ordering.
 Include a "ordering": {"id": 0,"delay": 1, "inaccuracy": 2, "max_speed": 3, "start_time": 4, "distance": 5}

 # Heuristics
-Planners can take a "heuristic":{"manhattan_scaled":false,"same_y":true}
+Planners can take a "heuristic":{"manhattan_scaled":false,"same_y":true}.
+Look in other scenario files or path_planner for the full list.

 # Other planner inputs
 "beam_width": int,